AdobeDocs/experience-manager-65.pt-BR/help/sites-deploying/technical-requirements.md

 ### Requisitos para a AEM Assets processar ativos com muitos metadados no Linux® {#assetsonlinux}

-O processo XMPFilesProcessor requer a biblioteca GLIBC_2.14 para funcionar.
-Use um kernel Linux® que contenha GLIBC_2.14, por exemplo, kernel Linux® versão 3.1.x.
-Ele melhora o desempenho do processamento de ativos que contêm uma grande quantidade de metadados, como arquivos PSD.
-O uso de uma versão anterior de GLIBC leva a erros em logs que começam com `com.day.cq.dam.core.impl.handler.xmp.NCommXMPHandler Failed to read XMP`.
+The XMPFilesProcessor process requires the library GLIBC_2.14 to work.
+Use a Linux® kernel that contains GLIBC_2.14, for example, Linux® kernel version 3.1.x.
+It improves performance for processing assets that contain a large amount of metadata, like PSD files.
+Using a previous version of GLIBC leads to error in logs starting with `com.day.cq.dam.core.impl.handler.xmp.NCommXMPHandler Failed to read XMP`.

-Para qualquer consulta relacionada a formatos ou versões de plataforma compatíveis, entre em contato com o [suporte da AEM Forms](https://business.adobe.com/in/support/main.html)
+For any query related to supported formats or platform versions, contact [AEM Forms support](https://business.adobe.com/in/support/main.html)